 As a conductor, composer and broadcaster, Boston native Steven Karidoyanes brings a wealth of musical experiences to the podium.

 Past international conducting engagements include Hungary’s Savaria Symphony Orchestra in Hainburg, Austria, the Prague Symphony Chamber Orchestra, Costa Rica’s National Music Institute Youth Symphony, and return engagements with the North Czech Philharmonic.
-In January 2016 he conducted a series of concerts with the Knoxville Symphony Orchestra.
-Mr. Karidoyanes has also guest conducted the Syracuse Symphony, Rochester Philharmonic, and orchestras in the Washington, D.C. region.
+Mr. Karidoyanes has also guest conducted the Knoxville Symphony Orchestra, the Syracuse Symphony, the Rochester Philharmonic, and orchestras in the Washington, D.C. region.
 Opera productions conducted include Cape Cod Opera’s Carmen, The Mikado by the Bostonian Opera & Concert Ensemble [a.k.a.
 “The Bostonians”] and Opera-by-the-Bay’s (MA) Die Fledermaus.

 For a decade Mr. Karidoyanes was Music Director of Boston’s Masterworks Chorale, conducting choral/orchestral masterworks in Harvard University’s Sanders Theatre.
 He has also held the posts of Music Director of the Boston College Symphony Orchestra, Associate Conductor of the Winston-Salem Symphony and Greensboro Symphony orchestras in North Carolina, and Assistant Conductor of the Rhode Island Philharmonic.
 He has served on the faculty of the Boston University Tanglewood Institute for ten seasons, and on the conducting faculty of the New England Conservatory.